fabrizio-tedeschi/product-service-ci-cd/README.md

 >To set up a secret go to repository settings > security > secret and variables > actions.

-Follow the next steps to understand and setup the scret you need to run github workflows.
+Follow the next steps to understand and setup the secret you need to run github workflows.

 ### Get AWS access key

 > Required to run [infrastructure-workflow.yml](.github/workflows/infrastructure-workflow.yml)

-AWS access keys are long-term credentials for IAM users and allows them to sign programmatic requests to AWS CLI or AWS API.
-You can read more about AWS access key [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).
+AWS access keys are long-term credentials for root and IAM users and allows them to sign programmatic requests to AWS CLI or AWS API.
+You can read more about AWS access keys [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).

-When you want to use terraform for generating a new cloud infrastructure you will need AWS access key such as:
+When you want to use terraform for generating a new cloud infrastructure you will need AWS access keys such as:
 * An **AWS access key ID**: public user identifier.
 Same functions as username.
 * An **AWS secret access key**: private user key.
 Same function as password.
 Needs to be carefully protected.